 App Note - 1mm Thick Mouse Brain Tissue Labeled with Anti-NeuN and Cleared with Visikol HISTO

 Visikol HISTO is an easy-to-use, rapid and non-destructive tissue clearing technique that is compatible with fluorescent protein, immunolabeling and various chemical dyes.
 Here we should its use with 1 mm brain tissue sections.
-Customized protocols can be generated from our protocol builder tool.
+Customized protocols can be generated from our Protocol Guidebook.

 NOTE: If tissues have been cryopreserved, wash an additional 3-5 times with 10 mL PBS for at least 1 hour to ensure complete removal of the mounting media.

 NOTE: For tissues containing fluorescent protein, replace methanol with ethanol and conduct steps involving ethanol at 4oC.

 Wash tissue at room temperature in 10 mL PBS for 20 minutes, then in 10 mL 50% methanol (in PBS) for 20 minutes, 10 mL 80% methanol in DI H2O for 20 minutes, and finally 10 mL 100% methanol for 20 minutes.
 Samples can be stored in methanol (preferably at 4ºC) indefinitely before proceeding with the next step.